 BVI in Germany, club AMPÈRE (sponsored by the French asset management association) and The Investment Association in the UK have taken the initiative to develop a template to assist with Solvency II reporting.
 Assogestioni, VOÏG, DUFAS and ALFI also joined the initiative, which was also supported by EFAMA.

-The objective of the template shown below is to facilitate the SCR calculation under the standard formula (standard model) and to support data delivery for QRTs.
+The objective of the template is to facilitate the SCR calculation under the standard formula (standard model) and to support data delivery for QRTs.
 The template affects investment management companies which exchange data between funds and insurers.
 The template may be used for purposes of SCR calculation by the recipient or for purposes of data delivery such as already calculated SCR values or value changes under the Solvency II scenarios.
 The coverage of the data exchange is limited and comprises mandatory and optional fields.
 Users of this template should take into account any optional fields are not part of the recommended and drafted standard and exchange of such data may cause additional costs and should be based on individual arrangements.

 Where appropriate and in accordance with a particular fund's structure the template is designed to be reported at the share class level.
 In the scenario where multiple investment share classes are available data in the template should be presented at that level to enable the insurance entity to correctly represent the look-through on their investment in a particular share class.